-Last month OrgVue 2.22 was released.
-From a sleeker interface, faster data entry to powerful new dashboards, 2.22 brings better performance and usability.
+From a sleeker interface, faster data entry to powerful new dashboards, OrgVue 2.22 brings better performance and usability.
 All of these new features were designed to help organisations deep dive into their people data and drive actions from insights faster.
-You can read the full release note here.
+You can read the latest release notes here.

 OrgVue 2.22 introduces two new dashboards, Summary Statistics and Numerical Analysis.
 This blog will focus on the latter and its use cases.